PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - `I found the laboratory.
 It is near the New Camp by the Lake with the hut.
 There is a cave behind some bushes, that's where it is.`
 - offered by _Baal Namib_

-## Help Brothers
-- first appears in 1.01d alpha as `Mis_1_Psi_HelpBrothers`
-- `Some brothers need help in the swampweed fields.
-Go to them and simply ask them how you can help them.`
-- `Ah, you have the swamp herb with you, good.
-You were definitely a great help to your future brothers.`
-- offered by _Baal Namib_

 ## Bring Focus Stones
 - first appears in 1.01d alpha as `Mis_3_NC_Saturas_BringFoki` and is also mentioned as `SaturasBringFoci`
 - `You actually did it.
 Thank you.
 Now we can start the ceremony.
 I will gather my brothers to begin concentrating the energy on the axles.
 Then we will use the focused force to transfer the energy along a concentrated path...`